smallinaUCSD/BMI702FinalProject/README.md

 6. The discharge.csv file will be under the /note folder

 To use our tool you need to get API access to gemini, which can be done by following this link: https://ai.google.dev/gemini-api/docs/api-key

+To run the front end follow these steps:
+1. Clone the repository to your computer.
+2. Open up the code in Visual Studio or your IDE of preference.
+3. Open the terminal of Visual Studio.
+4. cd into the /project folder.
+5. Run the command
+   /docker-shell.sh
+6. You should be inside the atomized container.
+Once your inside the container run the following commands: npm install (first time to download necessary packages) npm run dev
+7. You will get a link that says local host.
+Copy and paste the local host link into your web browser of preference.
+8. Go to the annotator section.
+9. You need to input your Gemini API key and a sample patient note that you are interested in annotating.
+10. Then, click annotate text, which will give you the annotated patient notes.
+Each drug attribute is color-coded.
+11. If you hover over the drug name you can see the RxNorm ID and can click the link to go to the RxNorm website to learn more information about the drug.